lingeringwillx/StructIO/README.md

 **read_ints(size, n endian=None, signed=False)**

 Reads *n* integers of *size* bytes from the buffer.
-Can be faster than *read_int* when multiple reads are required but limited to sizes 1, 2, 4, 8.
+Can be faster than *read_int* when multiple reads are required but limited to sizes 1, 2, 4, and 8.

 **write_ints(numbers, size, endian=None, signed=False)**

 Converts a list of integers *numbers* into a bytes buffer with length *size* and endian *endian*, then writes it into the buffer.
-Can be faster than *write_int* when multiple writes are required but limited to sizes 1, 2, 4, 8.
+Can be faster than *write_int* when multiple writes are required but limited to sizes 1, 2, 4, and 8.

 **read_float(size, endian=None)**